r4space/sUAS-ODK-forms/README.md

 ODK sample forms for capturing sUAS flight metadata
 #HowTo on using ODK for sUAS metadata capture
 ##Introduction
 This is a HowTo/demo for trying out using Open Data Kit [ODK](https://opendatakit.org/) as a means of  capturing  small Unmanned Aircraft Systems [sUAS] relevant.
 Full details on setting up your own server and customising your own forms can be found in the great ODK documetation, this readme will only show you only how to use the forms supplied in this repo and using the server infrastructure I've setup.
-To use ODK for your sUAS operations you will need to set up your own systems but hopefully this demo is enough for you to decide if its a good idea.
+To use ODK for your sUAS operations you will need to set up your own systems but hopefully this demo is enough for you to decide if it's a good idea.

 In brief, ODK allows you to make and fill out custom forms on an android/iOS phone, and have the data synced/backed up on a self hosted server for later analytics.
 The steps to acomplishing this in brief are:
 1. Setup a serve hosting [Aggregate](https://opendatakit.org/use/aggregate/) Aggregate